apathak2108/splity-wallet/README.md

 4. **Clone the Repository**: Use the `git clone` command followed by the given repository URL: https://github.com/apathak2108/splity-wallet.git

-5. **Enter the Project Directory**: After cloning, navigate into the cloned repository's directory by entering given command: cd your-repo-name
+5. **Enter the Project Directory**: After cloning, navigate into the cloned repository's directory by entering the given command: cd your-repo-name

 ## Running the Project